-Amazon commits publicly to addressing risk of slavery and human trafficking in its Supplier Code of Conduct ("Supplier Code").
-Amazon's purchase and service agreements require our manufacturing suppliers and service providers supporting Amazon's internal operations (e.g. call centers, delivery and fulfillment providers) to comply with our Supplier Code of Conduct.
+Amazon has set clear standards on the prevention of forced labour in its supply chain through its Supplier Code of Conduct ("Supplier Code"), a set of standards required of all manufacturing suppliers, and service providers supporting Amazon's internal operations.
+Amazon's purchase and service agreements require our manufacturing suppliers, and service providers supporting Amazon's internal operations (e.g. call centers, delivery and fulfillment providers) to comply with our Supplier Code of Conduct.

-We evaluate and address risks of slavery and human trafficking in the Supplier Code which states, among other standards, that:
+We evaluate and address risks of modern slavery and human trafficking in the Supplier Code which states, among other standards, that: